syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/selection/selection.md

 To clear the selection in the component programmatically, you can use the `clearSelection` method.

-In the following example, it demonstrates how to clear all selection by calling the `clearSelection` method in the button click event.
+In the following example, it demonstrates how to clear all selection by calling the `clearSelection` method in the button `onclick` event.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}